tejbirwason/tejbirwason.github.io/_posts/2014-09-09-trichotomy-of-control.md

 This advice sounds simple but boy is it hard to adopt.
 No doubt stoics believed that someone who fully understands the Trichotomy of Control, is the rarest of rare being, a stoic "sage".

 I have fallen upon stoic philosophy at the right stage in my life.
 At this crucial juncture where I transition from a curriculum based workflow to where I am empowered to sketch my career path.
 I am a long way away from calling myself a practicing stoic but there is no doubt that stoicism has become my life philosophy of choice.
-I look forward to keep rewiring my thinking, internalizing my goals, in the hopes for a brighter and controllable future.
+I look forward to keep rewiring my thinking, internalizing my goals, in the hopes for a **controllable** future.